 Faculty Member | October 01, 2019

-Nancy Simcox, MS, is a Lecturer and the Director of the Continuing Education Programs for the UW Department of Environmental & Occupational Health Sciences.
-She develops and delivers research-based education programs for practicing professionals, including industrial hygienists, physicians, nurses, safety engineers and others in the environmental, health and safety field.
-Ms.
+Nancy Simcox, MS, is Assistant Teaching Professor and the Director of the Continuing Education Programs for the UW Department of Environmental & Occupational Health Sciences.

 Faculty Member | September 30, 2019

-Dr. Cohen is Principal Lecturer in the Department of Environmental & Occupational Health Sciences, Assistant Chair for Stakeholder Engagement and Director of the Field Research and Consultation Group.
+Dr. Cohen is Teaching Professor in the Department of Environmental & Occupational Health Sciences, Assistant Chair for Stakeholder Engagement and Director of the Field Research and Consultation Group.
 He is a certified industrial hygienist and certified safety professional.